iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> The world only exists in your eyes.
-You can make it as big or as small as you want.
+> There is a difference between giving directions and giving direction.
 >
-> — F. Scott Fitzgerald
+> — Simon Sinek

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->